SkipLabs/skip-ocaml/README.md

 ### Notes

+* macOS builds are fully supported.
+The provided Makefile handles Mach-based fixed mappings automatically, so you can omit the Linux-only linker flags (`-no-pie`, `-Wl,-Ttext=…`) when linking your own binaries on macOS.
 * Your OCaml program must be compiled with `ocamlopt`.
 Bytecode mode is not supported.
 * Only single-threaded programs are supported for now.
 The Reactive system relies on `fork()` internally and is not compatible with OCaml's multicore runtime.
 * All reactive code must use the provided APIs.
 Direct access to files, time, network, or non-deterministic sources must be avoided.